-"Proclaim salvation from the Lord, for wretched, dying man; his hand has writ the sacred word, within immortal pain."
+"Proclaim salvation from the Lord, For wretched, dying men; His hand hath writ the sacred word, With an immortal pen."

 Time does not allow me to enlarge upon the third day as I had intended to do.
-Here we are brought before us again the limitation of the enemy, God having "loosed the pains of death, for it was not possible that he should be held of it."
+Here we have brought before us again the limitation of the enemy, God having "loosed the pains of death, for it was not possible that he should be holden of it."